carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 client.start_recorder('~/tutorial/recorder/recording01.log')
 ```

-### Capture data
+### Capture and record

-It is time to set the ego vehicle free.
-It could be manually controlled using `/PythonAPI/examples/manual_control.py`.
-However, the script enables the autopilot mode.
-The [Traffic Manager](adv_traffic_manager.md) will make it roam around the city automatically.
+There are many different ways to do this.
+Mostly it goes down as either let it roam around or control it manually.
+The data for the sensors spawned will be retrieved on the fly.
+Make sure to check it while recording, to make sure everything is set properly.

-Create a loop to prevent the script from finishing until the user commands via terminal.
-The recorder will continue until then.
-Let the simulation run for a while, depending on the amount of data desired.
+* __Enable the autopilot.__ This will register the vehicle to the [Traffic Manager](adv_traffic_manager.md).
+It will roam around the city endlessly.
+The script does this, and creates a loop to prevent the script from finishing.
+The recording will go on until the user finishes the script.
+Alternatively, a timer could be set to finish the script after a certain time.

 ```py
 # --------------